 - Whether such accommodations can be provided without undue burden to the school and without fundamentally altering the nature of a program, course, or course of study, or lowering programmatic standards

 It is essential that documentation of testing and evaluations be shared with the school and be current (in most cases, conducted within the last three years) for academic accommodations to be approved.
-If these criteria are met, the Guidance Office will create a support plan (in collaboration with the Portland Public Schools) for the student.
+If these criteria are met, the College Counseling and Student Services Department will create a support plan (in collaboration with the Portland Public Schools) for the student.